Frequently Asked Questions

-Lunatic Tattoo is located on the upper level of the Avenida del Sol business complex in Orchards, attached to Subway Restaurant on Gher Rd.
+Lunatic Tattoo is located in the upper parking lot of the Avenida del Sol business complex in Orchards, attached to Subway Restaurant on Gher Rd.
 We're just south of Fourth Plain and just north of the SR-500 on the west side of the road.
 The address is 5620 NE Gher Rd., STE-B, Vancouver, WA

 Do I have to make an appointment?

-We are currently by appointment only and do not have availability for any walk-ins or short notice work.
 If you'd like to inquire about a new tattoo idea, please contact your artist directly to make arrangements for a consultation or tattoo.
-(Leif - email@example.com / Danielle - firstname.lastname@example.org)
+They each control their own calendar and operate independently.

 What are your studio hours?

 We're typically in the studio and tattooing 7 days a week, but we are usually operating by appointment only.

 Although hours may vary, someone is normally in the studio from 10am-7pm all week, closing at 4pm on Wednesday.